Pmohotsi/GroceryList/README.md

 ## How to setup the application

-User can:
-*Perform a Git Fork on the repository
+* Perform a Git Fork on the repository
-*Perform a Git Clone from your Github Repo to create a local clone of the project *Change Directory to the folder where you created the clone
+* Perform a Git Clone from your Github Repo to create a local clone of the project
+* Change Directory to the folder where you created the clone
 * Enjoy :-)

+## Technologies
+ * Android Studio
+ * SQLite